website watertownhistory.org

 There was nothing for

 the sheriff to do but leave for home empty handed.
-Where he had originally
+Where he had originally envisioned a

-except a humbling arrival with the results of a failed mission to offer the
+humbling arrival with the results of a failed mission to offer the people.
+Again Armstrong was free.
+It looked like he had escaped into the wilds

-What a sad situation for an earnest lawman.
-And to make matters even worse, before he,
+situation for an earnest lawman.
+And to

-the sheriff, had traveled many miles toward home he, himself,
+make matters even worse, before he, the sheriff, had traveled many miles toward

-prisoner.
-As Jimmy Durante would often
+kidnap a prisoner.
+As Jimmy Durante

-say a half-century later, “what a revolting development that was!”
+would often say a half-century later, “what a revolting development that was!”

-So the sheriff did
+So the sheriff did the

-the only thing he could do at a point like this; he took an adjournment, posted
+only thing he could do at a point like this; he took an adjournment, posted

 bail, and arrived home April 9, embarrassed, chagrinned, explaining over and